 This page provides information about tools for assessment and management of sagebrush rangelands.
 Over the past several years, there has been a proliferation of rangeland datasets and decision support tools, which provides new opportunities to use a wealth of powerful new data sources in decision-making.
-However, it also poses challenges in keeping up with an ever changing list of products, understanding their uses and strengths/weaknesses, and determining how they can efficiently generate actionable information to improve management outcomes.
+However, it also poses challenges in keeping up with an ever changing list of products, understanding their uses and limitations, and determining how they can efficiently generate actionable information to improve management outcomes.

-Overview of Tools and Resources
+Overview of Tools and Technical Resources

-- The Rangeland Tools Diagram provides a simple visual depiction of selected commonly used and emerging tools for assessment and management of rangelands based on their management application and scale of use.
+- The Rangeland tools diagram provides a simple visual depiction of selected commonly used and emerging tools for assessment and management of rangelands based on their management application and scale of use.

-- The SageCon Tools Navigator links to the primary decision support tools for rangeland planning in Oregon, including three tools for data delivery, development monitoring and mitigation siting in Oregon.
+- The SageCon tools navigator links to the primary decision support tools for rangeland planning in Oregon, including three tools for data delivery, development monitoring and mitigation siting in Oregon.
 The Navigator also links to other tools and resources available across the western US for decision support in sagebrush rangelands.

-Using Remotely Sensed Maps in Rangelands
+Using Remotely Sensed Maps in Rangeland Management

 Threat-Based Land Management